marmatsan/Tasky/README.md

 - **Advanced Collaboration Tools**: Collaborate more effectively with integrated task management and shared project spaces.
 - **Smart Scheduling**: Utilize AI to suggest optimal times for meetings and events based on participant availability.
-- **Enhanced Data Security**: Implement advanced security measures to protect your data and ensure your information remains confidential.
 - **Customizable Themes**: Personalize your Tasky experience with a variety of themes and layout options.

 ---